1. Stress hormones in ADHD¶

 -

-- Elevated ACTH levels basal
+- Elevated basal ACTH levels

-- Elevated ACTH levels on acute stress
+- Increased ACTH levels due to acute stress

 - More than doubled CRH levels on inflammation

-- Alterations in extrahypothalamic CRH systems
+- Changes in extrahypothalamic CRH systems

-- Increase in immunoreactive CRH concentrations in the parabrachial nucleus by 86%
+- Increase in immunoreactive CRH concentrations in the parabrachial nucleus by 86

-- Behavioral problems such as
+- Behavioral abnormalities such as

 - Increased anxiety